 Do not bandage, cover, or wrap the treated area unless you are instructed to do so by your doctor.
-If you are using this medication on a child's diaper area, do not use tight-fitting diapers or plastic pants.

 Do not use large amounts of this medication or apply this more often or for a longer period than directed.
 Doing so may increase the absorption of this medication into your blood, an effect that may increase your risk of side effects.
 Ask your doctor about ways to reduce this risk if you have large areas of the body to be treated.

 Avoid getting this medication in your eyes, nose, or mouth.
 If this occurs, wipe off the medication and rinse thoroughly with water.
 Caution is advised if you are using this medication near the eyes because doing so may worsen or cause increased pressure in the eyes (glaucoma).
 Ask your doctor for more information.

 Tell your doctor if your condition does not improve after 1 week.

 Burning, redness, irritation, or dryness of the skin may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Tell your doctor right away if any of these unlikely but serious side effects occur: